 At St Christopher’s we are committed to the safeguarding of all children and young people in our care.
-During the recruitment process you will be expected to complete an application form to ensure we capture essential information to meet legislation, best practice and vetting requirements.
+During the recruitment process you will be expected to complete an online application form to ensure we capture essential information to meet legislation, best practice and vetting requirements.

 Applicants will ideally already be on the DBS Update Service; if this is not the case St Christopher's will carry out a DBS (police) check prior to starting.

 Your online application must include a supporting statement addressing the criteria stated in the Person Specification.

 For the full Person Specification click here

 For more information or assistance during the application process, please contact email@example.com

 We currently have offices in London, Chelmsford and West Midlands – Interviews will be held at our Chelmsford Office

 St Christopher’s is committed to equal opportunities and welcomes applications from all sections of the community as well as applications from candidates with care experience or experience of being a care leaver.